 Salflex is a nonsteroidal anti-inflammatory drug (NSAID).
 It works by blocking several different chemical processes within the body that cause pain and inflammation.

 - you are allergic to any ingredient in Salflex

-- you have had a severe allergic reaction (eg, severe rash, hives, breathing difficulties, dizziness) to aspirin or an NSAID (eg, ibuprofen, naproxen, celecoxib)
+- you have had a severe allergic reaction (eg, severe rash, hives, trouble breathing, growths in the nose, dizziness) to aspirin or another NSAID (eg, ibuprofen, celecoxib)